News | 2024

 Our team can assist you in getting ahead of concrete provisions of EU regulations to tailor them to your business interests to the highest possible extent.

-VI.
+VIII.
 A&G Newsletter Q4 2022

 I. COMMISSION TAKES ACTION ON 11 MEMBER STATES CONCERNING SINGLE-USE PLASTICS